 But what is FinTech?
 FinTech, or fintech, is an acronym for financial technology.It is the new technology< and innovation that set forth to create a better financial landscape for both consumers and businesses.
 It is also said to compete with traditional financial methods in the form of delivery.
-With US$500 billion of infrastructure investment planned for the next five years, the emergence of new markets of FinTech sector in Indonesia is set for a new path.
-With the high-middle class growth, Indonesia is now a country with high internet penetration.

 More than that, Indonesia serves as a fertile land for FinTech growth especially markets for lending, cards, and payments.
 More than 150 FinTech startups are found in Indonesia, a growth of 78 percent since 2015.